pgurung0610/covid_testing_site/README.md

 From 1 saliva sample, they can dilute it to a fixed maximum number of samples (3-5).
 Given that the positivity cases rate is 0.97-1.29%, at most 50 samples will be batched together in the first step.
 We will develop the Web interface for this testing.

-## Technologies used in this project:
-Node.js, Express.js, MySQL, EJS

 ## How it works:
 ### A] Homepage